praxis-app/praxis/README.md

 npm run build:frontend
 ```

-Docker Buildx uses pinned Rust and Node images from `deploy/Dockerfile.backend-artifact` and `deploy/Dockerfile.frontend-artifact`.
+Docker Buildx uses the pinned Rust and Node images.
 The backend targets `linux/amd64`, including on ARM Macs.
-Each build exports the artifact and its `.source-checksum` to the tracked directory.
-Include rebuilt files in your release after source, dependency, or build configuration changes.
+Each build updates the tracked artifact and its `.source-checksum`.
+Include those files in your release.

-`npm run build` creates a local frontend build in `view/dist`; it does not refresh the tracked deployment artifact.

 ## Docker and deployment

-The production Dockerfile recomputes source checksums and rejects missing or stale artifacts.
-It packages the prebuilt backend and frontend, so the deployment host does not compile Rust or install Node dependencies.
+The production Dockerfile verifies both source checksums before packaging the prebuilt backend and frontend.
+Missing or stale artifacts stop the build.

 ```bash
 # Verify and build the production image locally